rmbolger/Posh-ACME/Tutorial.md

     -PluginArgs $pArgs -Verbose
 ```

-*Note: According to current Let's Encrypt [rate limits](https://letsencrypt.org/docs/rate-limits/), a single certificate can have up to 100 names.
+> **_NOTE:_** According to current Let's Encrypt [rate limits](https://letsencrypt.org/docs/rate-limits/), a single certificate can have up to 100 names.
 The only caveat is that wildcard certs may not contain any SANs that would overlap with the wildcard entry.
 So you'll get an error if you try to put `*.example.com` and `site1.example.com` in the same cert.
-But `*.example.com` and `example.com` or `site1.sub1.example.com` are just fine.*
+But `*.example.com` and `example.com` or `site1.sub1.example.com` are just fine.

 We included the `-Verbose` switch again so we can see what's going on.
 But normally, that wouldn't be necessary.
 Assuming everything went well, you should now have a fresh new wildcard cert that required no user interaction.
+Keep in mind, HTTP plugins work the exactly the same way as DNS plugins.
+They just can't be used to validate wildcard names in certs from Let's Encrypt.

 ## Renewals and Deployment